 Samrat Singh leads research and international technical assistance programmes in the School of Public Health, Imperial College London.
 He works on nutrition, food policy and agriculture, primarily in the context of food systems and public health.
 Samrat has undertaken projects in over 20 countries in Asia and sub-Saharan Africa, with national and local governments and has contributed to the development of national policies and systems.

-Singh S, Fernandes M, 2018, Home-grown school feeding: promoting local production systems diversification through nutrition sensitive demand, Public food procurement for sustainable food systems and healthy diets – Volume 1, Food & Agriculture Org., ISBN:9789251354759
+Singh S, 2021, Home-grown school feeding: promoting local production systems diversification through nutrition sensitive demand, Public food procurement for sustainable food systems and healthy diets – Volume 1, Food & Agriculture Org., ISBN:9789251354759